-South Norfolk Council has been successful in its ambition to be the first rural district in East Anglia to offer every home and business access to broadband download speeds of at least 10Mbps.
+South Norfolk is the first rural district in East Anglia to offer every home and business access to broadband download speeds of at least 10Mbps.

 Last year the Council welcomed the announcement by the government that everyone will have access to Broadband by 2020.
 But, that is still a long way off for people who are struggling with download speeds below 2Mbps.
 To make thing happen sooner the Council worked with InTouch Systems to ensure Broadband coverage was improved, for everyone, as early as possible.